Table Tennis Smash

 As you play the stroke and smash the ball, you should come down and forward while keeping your arm precisely behind the ball’s trajectory.
 Your finishing position should be in front of your head, towards your opponent’s end of the table.

 Don’t hesitate to get into position when the ball is in the air.
 Many players make this error.
-You will wind up with an extremely awkward stroke and won’t be able to generate any power at all if you stand straight ahead and wait for the ball to come to you.
+You will wind up with an extremely awkward stroke and won’t be able to generate any power if you stand straight ahead and wait for the ball to come to you.

 The Actual Smash